Paulen A. Smith Chapter at Ithaca College

-Sigma Xi, The Scientific Research Society, is nonprofit membership society of approximately 60,000 scientists and engineers who were elected to the Society because of their research achievements or potential.
+Sigma Xi, The Scientific Research Society, is nonprofit membership society of scientists and engineers who were elected to the Society because of their research achievements or potential.
 Founded in 1886, Sigma Xi has more than 500 chapters at universities and colleges, government laboratories and industry research centers.

-The national criteria for associate membership is:
+The national criteria for associate membership are: